jndiogo/sibila/docs/models/together.md

 - mistralai/Mistral-7B-Instruct-v0.1
 - togethercomputer/CodeLlama-34b-Instruct

-You can still use any of the other models for plain text generation, for example with the model.call() method.
+You can still use any of the other models for plain text or schema-free JSON generation, for example with the [Model.call()](../api-reference/remote_model.md#sibila.TogetherModel.call) or [Model.json()](../api-reference/remote_model.md#sibila.TogetherModel.json) methods.